 Back to School season is almost here.
-Get ready for the school with these 40-money-saving tips you can use for school supplies, clothing, and craft supplies.
+Get ready for school with these 40-money-saving back-to-school budgeting tips you can use for school supplies, clothing, and craft supplies.

 It’s one of the busiest and most expensive times of the year!
 Some families find it challenging to save money to pay their children’s school fees whilst balancing the household budget.
 But it does not have to be that way.